Xianshun-Jiang/SplatBot/UpdateLog.md

 ## Version 0.0.4 (3/6/2024)
  * Change: add "/感谢", and remove appreciasion on each photo
  * Feature: Add web crawler to X(twitter) to fetch coop rate
+ * Fix: fix the issue that coopied @ doesn't work

 ## Version 0.0.3 (3/3/2024)
  * Feature: Add welcome message